 I must admit I am dying to meet the client who collects olfactory data from consumers in California.
 The jokes almost write themselves.

-Could we see further amendments to the new California privacy law modifying the definition?
+Could we see further amendments to the new privacy law modifying the CCPA personal information definition?
 Yes.
-Everything is on the table given the odd origins of the CCPA.
+Everything is on the table in light of the odd origins of the CCPA.
 I’ll post a video for any updates.

 Richard A. Chapo, Esq.